Bandeja Paisa

 Antioquian platter: red beans, white rice, chicharrón, fried egg, sweet plantain, avocado, chorizo, arepa, hogao on one plate.

 Antioquia mountain-muleteer food, formalized as a single platter in mid-20th-century Medellín fondas.
-Declared a candidate for national dish in a 2005 newspaper poll, edging out ajiaco.
+Proposed as Colombia's national dish in 2005 (under the name bandeja montañera), but the move was opposed and never officially adopted; ajiaco is often held to be more representative.
 The name only entered cookbooks around 1950.

 Antioquia's regional assembly declared bandeja paisa the official typical plate by Ordinance 002 in 2005.
 The chicharrón cut is panceado — pork belly with skin and three meat layers, never lean.